-Access to Higher Education Diploma (Social Science and Health) – Biology Pathway
+Access to Higher Education Diploma (Social Science and Health) – Health Studies Pathway

-This Access to Higher Education Diploma (Social Science and Health) pathway is designed for those who are interested in a career/degree course in Social Science and Health with a particular interest in Biology.
-As such it has a high proportion of Biology academic subject units that your university of choice is likely to expect you have completed as part of their entrance criteria.
+This Access to Higher Education Diploma (Social Science and Health) pathway is designed for those who are interested in a career/degree course in Social Science and Health but have a particular interest in health studies.
+As such it has a high proportion of Health Studies academic subject units that your university of choice is likely to expect you have completed as part of their entrance criteria.
 To see more detail on these exact units check out the ‘Syllabus’ tab on the right hand side menu.
 The Access to Higher Education Diploma (Social Science and Health) is a popular, nationally recognised qualification designed to provide you with the skills needed to apply for education degree courses at universities.

 How does my Access to Higher Education Diploma work?